Legal

 6. Asset transfer

-After funds are secured in escrow, both parties complete the transfer checklist in the deal room.
+After EcomFlips confirms in the deal room that the Buyer's payment has been received, both parties complete the transfer checklist in the deal room.
 Each item requires confirmation by both parties.
 The Seller must transfer all listed assets promptly and cooperate in good faith.
 The Buyer must not use, modify, or monetise transferred assets in ways that frustrate a potential refund until funds are released.
+Transfer checklists and guides published by EcomFlips are general information only, not legal, tax or platform-compliance advice: the parties alone decide how each asset and account is transferred and remain solely responsible for compliance with each third-party platform's terms.
+EcomFlips never performs, verifies or intermediates a transfer and never requests account credentials.

 Parties must communicate exclusively through the deal room and must not exchange contact details, store URLs, or transact off-platform.
 To the maximum extent permitted by law, EcomFlips' aggregate liability in connection with a transaction is limited to the platform fee received for it, and EcomFlips gives no guarantee of the store's future performance.